generation-org/JS/JS-05 - Operators and Expressions/README.md

 Write a function that takes in a list of names.
 This function should compare the list taken into the `names` list you currently have.
 The function should pass back an array with the names that are in both lists.

+#### Part 4
+Write a function that takes in a list of names and returns a list of Integers with the length of the names in the same order as received.

 ### Exercise #2